The KUMA configuration can be modified in the following ways.

 ./expand.sh expand.inventory.yml

-To create a set of resources for a collector, in the KUMA web interface, under Resources → Collectors, click Add collector and edit the settings.
+To create a resource set for a collector, in the KUMA web interface, under Resources → Collectors, click Add collector and edit the settings.
 For more details, see Creating a collector.

 At the last step of the configuration wizard, after you click Create and save, a resource set for the collector is created and the collector service is automatically created.
 The command for installing the service on the server is also automatically generated and displayed on the screen.
 Copy the installation command and proceed to the next step.